- 📖 Geeky Medics OSCE Book

 - Hip locking/clicking

-The Ortolani and Barlow tests are used to screen babies for hip dysplasia at 3-6 months old (Figure 3).
+The Ortolani and Barlow tests are used to screen babies for hip dysplasia.

-An ultrasound can be performed in infants less than 4-6months old, while an antero-posterior (AP) pelvic radiograph should be performed in children greater than 4-6months old, when the femoral head ossification centre is visible (Figure 4).
+- AP pelvic X-ray: should be performed in children greater than 4-6months old, when the femoral head ossification centre is visible (Figure 3)

-Greater than 18 months old or failure of closed reduction
+- Greater than 18 months (or failure of closed reduction): operative management (open reduction and hip reconstruction)

 - Transient femoral nerve palsy with excessive flexion during Pavlik bracing

-- Avascular necrosis.
-Why?
-Because of retrograde femoral head blood flow.
+- Avascular necrosis: due to retrograde femoral head blood flow.
 Most commonly affects the median circumflex femoral artery.

-Idiopathic avascular necrosis of proximal femoral epiphysis in children.
+Legg-Calve-Perthes disease (also called Perthes disease) causes idiopathic avascular necrosis of proximal femoral epiphysis in children.7

 - Age 4-10